-Status: The Woodland-Davis Clean Water Agency (Joint Powers Authority or

-JPA) is overseeing the Davis-Woodland Water Supply Project.
-Agency Board meeting times are currently held quarterly.
-Meeting locations alternate between the Woodland and Davis City Halls.
-The new project website at wdcwa.com contains the meeting agendas and any notices for variations in meeting schedules or locations.
-The Agency General Manager is Dr. Eric Mische.
+Status: The Woodland-Davis Clean Water Agency (Joint Powers Authority or website at wdcwa.com contains the meeting agendas and any notices for variations in meeting schedules or locations.
 The current Agency focus includes pursuit of Federal and State supplemental funding opportunities, further analysis and development of innovative facility procurement options, and further development and implementation of community outreach and education opportunities.